-After placing Thompson Sampling within the family of $\mathcal{R}^2$-finite policies, a natural question is how far Thompson Sampling is from $\mathcal{R}^2$-optimality.
-To address this, we study the $\mathcal{R}^2$-optimal policy to benchmark Thompson Sampling, presenting a closed-form solution in the one-armed case and an approximate implementation in the two-armed case.
-The $\mathcal{R}^2$-optimal policy achieves substantially lower cumulative regret than Thompson Sampling, confirming that $\mathcal{R}^2$ is indeed a faithful surrogate for the $\mathcal{R}_T$-sequence.
-More importantly, comparing their regularizers allows us to clearly identify and address the issues of Thompson Sampling, underscoring the appeal of a principled framework with a well-defined benchmark.
+To benchmark Thompson Sampling, we take a closer look at the $\mathcal{R}^2$-optimal policy, presenting a closed-form solution (to the Bellman equation \eqref{eqn_Bellman}) in the one-armed case and an approximate implementation in the two-armed case.
+Comparing the two regularizers allows us to identify and address the issues of Thompson Sampling, underscoring the appeal of a principled framework with a well-defined benchmark.